ListBox

 , which is now obsolete)

-Fills the specified listbox with the save game list, sorted correctly with the most recent game at the top of the list.
+Fills the specified listbox with the save game list, optionally sorted using certain style and direction.
+By default it sorts saves by their time in descending order (with the most recent game at the top of the list).

 The SaveGameSlots